bripkens/opencensus-revamp/codelabs/stackdriver.md

 ## Overview of the tutorial
 Duration: 0:01

-This tutorial shows you how to setup and configure Google Stackdriver.
+This tutorial shows you how to setup and configure Google Stackdriver Tracing and Metrics.

 Requirements: